Alexander Mackenzie (politician): Early political involvement

-Mackenzie involved himself in politics almost from the moment he arrived in Canada.
+Mackenzie involved himself in politics soon after arriving in Canada.
 He fought passionately for equality and the elimination of all forms of class distinction.
 In 1851, he became the secretary for the Reform Party for Lambton.
-After convincing him to run in Kent/Lambton, Mackenzie campaigned relentlessly for George Brown, owner of the Reformist paper The Globe in the 1851 election, helping Brown to win his first seat in the Legislative Assembly.
-Mackenzie and Brown remained the closest of friends and colleagues for the rest of their lives.
+George Brown, who was the owner of the Reformist paper The Globe convinced Mackenzie to run in Kent/Lambton.
+Mackenzie campaigned relentlessly for the 1851 election, helping Brown to win his first seat in the Legislative Assembly.
+Mackenzie and Brown remained close friends and colleagues for the rest of their lives.

 In 1852, Mackenzie became editor of another reformist paper, the Lambton Shield.
 As an editor, Mackenzie was perhaps a little too vocal, leading the paper to a lawsuit for libel against the local conservative candidate.
 Because a key witness claimed Cabinet Confidence and would not testify, the paper lost the suit and was forced to fold due to financial hardship.

-After his brother, Hope Mackenzie, declined to run for re-election, Alexander was petitioned to run and won his first seat in the Legislative Assembly as a supporter of George Brown in 1861.
-When Brown resigned from the Great Coalition in 1865 over negotiations of a reciprocity trade treaty with the United States, Mackenzie was invited to replace him as president of the council.
+Alexander Mackenzie was petitioned to run after his brother, Hope Mackenzie declined to run for re-election.
+Alexander won his first seat in the Legislative Assembly as a supporter of George Brown in 1861.
+In 1865, Brown resigned from the Great Coalition over negotiations of a reciprocity trade treaty with the United States.
+This led to Mackenzie being invited to be president of the council.
 Wary of Macdonald's motivations and true to his principles, Mackenzie declined.

 He entered the House of Commons of Canada in 1867, representing the Lambton constituency.
-No cohesive national Liberal Party of Canada existed at the time, and with Brown not winning his seat, no official leader emerged.
+No cohesive national Liberal Party of Canada existed at the time, and with Brown losing his seat, no official leader emerged.
 Mackenzie was asked but did not believe he was the best qualified for the position.
 Although he resisted offers of the position, he nevertheless sat as the de facto leader of the Official Opposition.